 - How do you see the risk landscape changing, and what risks are becoming more pressing to nonprofit leaders?

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She invites your questions for her panel with insurance industry thought leaders at Melanie@nonprofitrisk.org.
+She invites your questions future panel sessions featuring insurance sector leaders at Melanie@nonprofitrisk.org.